The Simpsons: Bart vs. the Space Mutants: Development and release

 Bart vs. the Space Mutants is the first video game based on the animated television series The Simpsons, and includes the theme song from the show.
 The game was designed by Garry Kitchen, who previously developed Keystone Kapers and Pressure Cooker for Activision.
-Imagineering developed Bart vs. the Space Mutants for the Nintendo Entertainment System, Atari ST, and Game Gear, while Arc Developments developed the game for the ZX Spectrum, Commodore 64, Genesis, Game Gear, and Master System.
+Imagineering developed Bart vs. the Space Mutants for the Nintendo Entertainment System, whereas Arc Developments handled all conversions.

 Kitchen stated the game was offered to him by Greg Fischback of Acclaim as the Simpsons shorts were airing on The Tracy Ullman Show in 1989, asking him to look into them as a property to develop it into a game.
 Kitchen stated the biggest hurdle in development was time as Acclaim really wanted the game to be available before Christmas.
 Full production began in May 1990, and would finish in December 1990, missing the Christmas deadline.
 The story of Bart vs. the Space Mutants was written by Barry Marx, a friend from Columbia University.
 Due to not having access to pre-release Simpsons material, the developers made sure to watch the episodes as they premiered in order to include as many references to the series as possible.

-It was published in 1991 by Acclaim for the Nintendo Entertainment System and by Ocean Software for the Atari ST, Amiga, ZX Spectrum, Commodore 64, and Amstrad CPC.
-The game was published in 1992 for Mega Drive/Genesis, Master System, and the hand-held Game Gear console under Acclaim's Flying Edge label.
-A portable LCD toy of the game was also published by Acclaim in 1991.
+It was published in 1991 by Acclaim for the NES and by Ocean Software for the Atari ST, Amiga, ZX Spectrum, Commodore 64, and Amstrad CPC.
+It was also released in 1992 for the Sega Genesis, Master System, and Game Gear under Acclaim's Flying Edge label.
+A Japanese Mega Drive version was advertised alongside Krusty's Fun House, but never released.